 - 2 tablespoons extra-virgin olive oil

-- 15 ounce can of refried beans or 17 ounce box of the above refried beans - the Fig beans come in a 17oz box and I used the whole box
+- 15 ounce can of refried beans or a 17 ounce box - the Fig beans come in a 17oz box and I used the whole box – I also like and most often use Amy’s Organic Refried Beans.

 - 4 medium tomatoes, chopped – I used Italian plum tomatoes

-- package of whole grain corn tortillas – Paul used hard taco shells in his recipe, so feel free to use hard taco shells
+- 1 package of whole grain corn tortillas or taco shells – Paul used hard taco shells in his recipe, so feel free to use hard taco shells

 - 1 lime